NWU-MuST/ttslab2_afr_lwazi2_build/README.md

 #### Afrikaans Pronunciation Dictionary

-The pronunciation dictionary used here was enhanced for use in TTS during the NTTS project funded by the Department of Arts and Culture (DAC) of the Government of South Africa and is [available on Github][5] under a Creative Commons licence (__cite 2__).
-The original automatic speech recognition (ASR) dictionary from which the current version was derived is [available on SourceForge][6] (__cite 3__).
+The pronunciation dictionary used here was enhanced for use in TTS during the NTTS project funded by the Department of Arts and Culture (DAC) of the Government of South Africa and is [available on Github][5] under a Creative Commons licence (__cite 2 or 3__).
+The original automatic speech recognition (ASR) dictionary from which the current version was derived is [available on SourceForge][6] (__cite 4__).

 ## Software